 When asked, Hervin stated the highlight of his Army Reserve career so far was him taking the ‘oath of allegiance’ and the completion of basic training.
 It was at this point he had achieved his ambition of joining the Army, being able to actively contribute to society and gaining a sense of belonging.

-Hervin says: “I see the Army as a path that can lead to both personal and professional fulfilment which seamlessly transfers into civilian life.
+Hervin concluded: “I see the Army as a path that can lead to both personal and professional fulfilment which seamlessly transfers into civilian life.
 I would encourage anyone to join”

 Find out more about 159 Royal Logistics Corps.